Tibor Varga (violinist): Distinctions

 Varga was an honorary citizen of different towns in France and in Switzerland.
 France, Germany, Hungary and Switzerland have awarded him high honours, among others the National Prize for Culture (Switzerland), the Cross of Merit (Germany), the Cross of Merit (Hungary), the medals of the Arts et Lettres and of France's Legion of Honour.
 The Budapest University respectively the Budapest Franz Liszt Academy appointed him honorary professor, a rare distinction awarded, for example, to Edward Elgar, Emil Gilels, Richard Strauss and Arturo Toscanini.

 Varga's Etude-Caprice for 4 violins composed on the occasion of the European Rector's Conference in Graz, Cultural Capital of Europe, in 2003 has been designated after his death to be the official hymn of the European University Association.

 Death

 Varga died at his home in Grimisuat, near Sion, Switzerland, on 4 September 2003.
 With his first wife Judith, he had a son, Gilbert Varga, a noted conductor.
 His daughter Susan Rybicki-Varga is a cellist and teacher.
-His second wife Dr. Angelika Varga-Behrer is a musicologist and musician.
+His second wife Dr. Angelika Varga-Behrer is a musicologist, musician and author.
+Sole responsible administrator of Tibor Varga´s artistic legacy, Angelika Varga-Behrer is also the editor of Tibor Varga´s Violin Method (also in transcription for viola) as well as the author of his official biography.